The Law Offices of Robert Wayne Pearce P.A. represents investors who have lost money due to broker misconduct and securities fraud.

 Your broker may have misrepresented investment risks or engaged in excessive trading to generate commissions.
 These forms of stockbroker fraud cost investors billions annually.
-Our firm has recovered over $175 million for clients through FINRA arbitration and court proceedings.
-We handle cases involving brokerage firm misconduct, negligent supervision, and failure to diversify portfolios.
+We handle these and many other types of cases involving brokerage firm misconduct, negligent supervision, and failure to diversify portfolios.

 Recovery starts with understanding your rights under federal securities laws and FINRA regulations.
 Our team evaluates your investment losses and builds strong cases for compensation.
 We work on contingency, meaning you pay nothing unless we recover money for you.

-Contact our Burlington office at (800) 732-2889 for a free consultation about your Vermont investment fraud case.
+Contact us on our Burlington line at (800) 732-2889 for a free consultation about your investment fraud case.
 We protect investors throughout the state and only collect fees when we win your claim.

 How a Vermont Investment Fraud Attorney Can Help You